 Make the most of Seasonal Vegetables at Christmas

 The traditional Christmas dinner doesn’t skimp on vegetables.
-We pile on Brussels, carrots and turnip, cauliflower, cabbage, broccoli, leeks, parsnips and potatoes- all good seasonal fare.
-Here are some simple ideas on how to transform some of these festive favourites.
+Pile on Brussels, carrots and turnip, cauliflower, cabbage, broccoli, leeks, parsnips and potatoes – all good seasonal fare.
+Here are some simple ideas on how to transform your festive favourites.

 Leek and Celeriac Soup (makes at least 8 servings)

 1 dessertspoon of coconut oil or olive oil

 1 head of celeriac

 1 tablespoon of freshly grated root ginger